 Sometimes our garden gate is left open by accident, letting our dogs run free.
-Cats have been known to slip out of the house during holiday parties when doors are left open by accident.
+Cats have been known to slip out of the house during holiday parties.

 Plus, unforeseen accidents happen.
 Dogs can wriggle out of their leash in a public space or your outdoor cat roams too far from home.